-Buddy, who died of heart disease in 1987, completed the trio of drum-playing ghosts.
-To Peter, the cacophony of noise they all made was the music of the spheres.
+With Buddy, Peter had assembled a trio of drum-players for the ages.
+To him, the cacophony of noise they all made when jamming was the music of the spheres.

-Peter eventually decided to share his unearthly collection and invited special friends to spend the night and hear the poltergeists play their favorite instruments until the dawn.
+As Peter got older he finally decided to share his supernatural collection of stars and invited special friends to spend the night, to hear the poltergeist’s talk about their careers and play their favorite instruments until the dawn.

 As It Stands, this tale evolved from a conversation with a friend about haunting melodies from beyond the grave.